Shekoo93/MLR/README.md

 Package Requirements are as listed in requirements.txt

--tokens_capacity.py file should not be changed.
-It consists of functions that compute cross correlations for novel vs. familiar shapes , detect whether a given stimulus is novel or familiar and do the binding test
+-tokens_capacity.py file  consists of functions that compute cross correlations for novel vs. familiar shapes , detect whether a given stimulus is novel or familiar and do the binding test